LucasRothe/Expo/README.md

 ### :dart: About

-The purpose of *Data Exporter*/*Expo* is to extract measurement data from predefined data sets in order to simplify the subsequent plotting in graphs.
+The purpose of ***Data Exporter***/***Expo*** is to extract measurement data from predefined data sets in order to simplify the subsequent plotting in graphs.
 Additionally, there is the possibility to normalize the data.

 ### :warning: Requirements
-- OS is Windows 10
+- OS is _Windows_
-- Downloaded the whole EXPO repository
+- Downloaded the whole Expo repository
 - Repository/Directory is saved on "Desktop"
 - Have a fortran compiler installed
   - [MinGW](https://sourceforge.net/projects/mingw/) is recommended